 Beauty and blisters: The great shoe debate at RBC Heritage

-Growing up, my sister used to tell me “Every day is like a fashion show, Maggie.”
+Growing up, my older sister used to constantly preach to me that “you should treat every day like it's a fashion show.”

 You see, she was Team Style over Team Comfort.
 I was Team Comfort over everything.

-The two camps divide many women as they decide what to wear each day, and the two camps have been alive and well-represented at this year’s RBC Heritage Presented by Boeing golf tournament on Hilton Head Island.
+The two camps are alive and well-represented at the RBC Heritage Presented by Boeing golf tournament on Hilton Head Island every year.

-Go the heels route and you might risk any chance you had at keeping yourself from complaining all day and maintaining your blister-free feet.
+Go the heels route and you might risk any chance you had at not complaining all day and maintaining your blister-free feet.

-Go with tennis shoes and you risk taking a few additional inches off your height and possibly your shot at getting on a best-dressed list.
+Or, go with tennis shoes and you risk taking a few additional inches off your height and possibly getting on any best-dressed lists.

 So how does one choose?